openlilylib/snippets/ly/stylesheets/README.md

 Using `none` as `style` will skip loading a stylesheet, which you may want when creating a style sheet from scratch.
 Please consult the documentation about any additional styles available for a given font. if a non-existent stylesheet is requested a warning is issued and the default stylesheet is loaded.

+A font may contain extensions that can be activated with the `extensions = ##t` option.
+Currently only the *Arnold* fonts has such extensions, consisting of a few extra articulations and commands.
+Requesting extensions for a font that doesn't provide them will issue a warning but don't do any further harm.